MOAD

 The framework develops:

-• the ability to synthesise sources within disciplinary contexts
+- the ability to synthesize sources within disciplinary contexts

 MOAD functions as an epistemic orientation layer within academic study.
 It does not replace disciplinary teaching or provide subject-specific instruction.
 Instead, it aligns learners with how academic work operates, enabling more consistent, coherent, and independent engagement across their studies.